tanthanh85/network-automation-course/modules/07_ansible/lab7.md

 *   Write a basic Ansible playbook to configure a Cisco IOS XE router.
 *   Run an Ansible playbook.
 *   Integrate Python with Ansible by calling a playbook from a Python script.
-*   Compare a configuration task using Netmiko vs. Ansible.
+*   Configure several services (hostname, NTP, OSPF) using Ansible.

 **Prerequisites:**
 *   Completion of Module 1 through Module 6 Labs.